-- Use church promotional methods such as bulletin boards, bulletin inserts, pulpit announcements, monthly newsletters, flyers, etc. - Have a sign-up sheet in a central location. - Contact all who have expressed interest, get commitments, and recruit additional leaders as needed.
+- Use church promotional methods such as social media, bulletin boards, bulletin inserts, pulpit announcements, monthly newsletters, flyers, etc. - Have a sign-up sheet in a central location or create a social media group. - Contact all who have expressed interest, get commitments, and recruit additional leaders as needed.

-Caution: Churches sometimes try FamilyLife small groups hoping to increase their membership.
-If used carefully, these groups are very effective as an outreach tool and can certainly get couples involved in Bible study.
+Churches sometimes try FamilyLife small groups hoping to increase their membership.
+If used carefully, these groups are very effective as an outreach tool and can certainly get couples involved in studying the Bible.
 (The session titled "Using FamilyLife Small Groups for Outreach" will explain in detail how to use the studies in this manner.)
 However, churches are sometimes disappointed when couples go elsewhere after the group ends.
-Even un-churched couples that get interested in spiritual things through small groups may seek a church like the one they grew up in rather than the church God used to touch them.
+Even unchurched couples that get interested in spiritual things through small groups may seek a church like the one they grew up in rather than the church God used to touch them.
 Our advice is to be joyful in ministering to others without any expectations other than God's promise to change lives through biblical principles.

-- FamilyLife Couples Studies are a great way to maximize time by combining several activities into one. - Consider where to meet, which study to begin with, when and how often to meet, and whom to invite. - Be creative in recruiting couples to join FamilyLife small groups.
+- FamilyLife's small-group resources are a great way to maximize time by combining several activities into one. - Consider where to meet, which study to begin with, when and how often to meet, and whom to invite. - Be creative in recruiting couples to join FamilyLife small groups.